 IN THE PRESS: Body of Work - Whitney Ariss of The Preservery

 Dr. Obe Ariss

 Known also as Obadiah to his mother and anybody reading his driver license.
-Originally hailing from the beautiful city of Toronto, Obe is a doctor of music, pianist, business entrepreneur, nonprofit expert with 10 years of development experience, student of baking and lover of whiskey.
+Originally hailing from the beautiful city of Toronto, Obe is a doctor of music, pianist, business entrepreneur, nonprofit expert with over a decade of development experience, student of baking and lover of whiskey.
 Oh, and if you are ever looking for somebody who has encyclopedic knowledge of all things automotive, here’s your guy.
 His Czech-born mom and Lebanese dad instilled in him an adventurous, even fearless palate along with a deep appreciation for anything flavored with lots of garlic and lemon juice and drizzled with a ton of olive oil.
 He’s the reason we have hummus and cool stuff like rosewater on the menu.
 (You’re welcome!)

 IN THE PRESS: Alumni Combine Passions to Open Music and Food Hall in Denver